 Requests for disclosure prior to CPS involvement with the case or where advice has been sought but no charges brought should be dealt with by the police.
 If advice from the CPS is sought, advice may be given on the lines set out below.

 Wherever possible, attempts should still be made to obtain the consent of the maker of any statement to its disclosure in connection with the care proceedings.
 If consent is not forthcoming, disclosure should be made and the witness should be advised by the police of that fact and the reasons for it.
-(For the future it is to be hoped that police forces will consider dealing with the disclosure aspect of care proceedings when the statement is obtained so the need for obtaining consent later is obviated – this should be checked with the relevant police force when a request is received).
+(Some police forces may deal with the disclosure aspect of care proceedings when the statement is initially obtained so the need for obtaining consent later is obviated – this should be checked with the relevant police force when a request is received).

 Under Section 41 of the Children Act 1989, the court must appoint a guardian ad litem unless satisfied that it is not necessary to do so to safeguard the child's interests.
 The guardian ad litem's role is to protect the welfare of the child independently of the interests of the child's parents or the local authority.